TUM School of Computation, Information and Technology: Department of Computer Science

 The Department of Computer Science (CS) is located at the Garching campus.

 History

 The first courses in computer science at the Technical University of Munich were offered in 1967 at the Department of Mathematics, when Friedrich L. Bauer introduced a two-semester lecture titled Information Processing.
 In 1968, Klaus Samelson started offering a second lecture cycle titled Introduction to Informatics.
 By 1992, the computer science department had separated from the Department of Mathematics to form an independent Department of Informatics.

 In 2002, the department relocated from its old campus in the Munich city center to the new building on the Garching campus.

-In 2017, the Department celebrated 50 Years of Informatics Munich with a series of lectures and ceremonies, together with the Ludwig Maximilian University of Munich and the Bundeswehr University Munich.
+In 2017, the Department celebrated 50 Years of Informatics Munich with a series of lectures and ceremonies, together with LMU Munich and the University of the Bundeswehr Munich.

 Chairs

 As of 2022, the department consists of the following chairs: